| | |

 Don’t skip the glaze: It takes the whole thing from cozy to café-level indulgent.

-Ingredient Swaps: No cottage cheese ?
+Ingredient Swaps: No cottage cheese?
 You can use Greek yogurt instead, but the pancakes will be slightly less fluffy.
-No maple syrup ?
-Honey or agave work too, or you can use monkfruit sweetener in the batter and glaze.
-No gluten-free flour ?
+No maple syrup?
+Honey or agave works too, or you can use monkfruit sweetener in the batter and glaze.
+No gluten-free flour?
 Use regular all-purpose flour or oat flour if you prefer.
 Just note that the texture may vary.
-Want it dairy-free? ?
+Want it dairy-free?
 Use a dairy-free cream cheese and plant-based milk for the glaze.
-No oil ?
-You can omit the oil entirely or sub with applesauce for added moisture.
+No oil?
+You can omit the oil entirely or substitute applesauce for added moisture.

 More Pancake Recipes to try: